HAW-Process-Automation/Stiction-Analyser/README.md

 ## User Installation (Seeq Data Lab)

-The latest build of the project can be found [here](https://pypi.seeq.com/) as a wheel file.
+The latest build of the project can be found [here](https://pypi.org/) as a wheel file.
 The file is published as a courtesy to the user, and it does not imply any obligation for support from the publisher.
-Contact [Seeq](mailto:applied.research@seeq.com?subject=[seeq-stictiondetection]%20General%20Question) if you required credentials to access the site.

 1. Create the .whl file or use the version that is uploaded in this repository
 2. Upload the .whl file in the Seeq Data Lab project